Strong Secrecy from Channel Resolvability: Introduction

 \subsection{Outline}

 The remainder of the paper is organized as follows.
-Section~\ref{sec:notation} sets the notation used throughout the paper and briefly reviews the fundamental concepts and results of information-spectrum information theory.
-Section~\ref{sec:secrecy-metrics} introduces and analyzes several secrecy metrics that can be used to measure information-theoretic security.
+Section~\ref{sec:notation} sets the notation used throughout the paper.
+Section~\ref{sec:secrecy-metrics} introduces and compares several secrecy metrics that can be used to measure information-theoretic security.
 Section~\ref{sec:shann-ciph-syst} analyses the fundamental limits of secure communication for Shannon's cipher system.
-Section~\ref{sec:arbitr-wiret-chann}, which forms the core of the paper, proves the impossibility of achieving strong secrecy capacity with random codes deriving secrecy from capacity for some wiretap channels and establishes the secrecy-capacity region of general broadcast channels with confidential messages.
+Section~\ref{sec:arbitr-wiret-chann}, which forms the core of the paper, proves the impossibility of achieving strong secrecy capacity with random codes deriving secrecy from channel capacity for some wiretap channels and establishes the secrecy-capacity region of general broadcast channels with confidential messages.
 Section~\ref{sec:applications} presents applications of the general results to wireless channels, mixed channels and compound channels, and secret-key agreement, which may be of independent interest.
 Section~\ref{sec:conclusion} offers some concluding remarks.
 The technical details of the proofs are organized into a series of lemmas, whose proofs are relegated to the appendices to streamline the presentation.